So impressive and untouchable; You may be thinking, “How the hell was this built?” when you get your first glimpse of

 This incredible rock-cut architecture dates back to the Later Qin Dynasty (384 – 417 AD), when Buddhism first reached China from India with the Silk Road.
 194 caves complete the grottoes and contain more than 7,200 (!) hand-carved statues and sculptures ranging from 16 meters to 10cm tall.
 In 2014 the caves were added to UNESCO’s famous list of World Heritage sites.

 Carved into the hillside are newly built pathways.
-The architecture and ability of man to create the original pathways still remains a mystery.
+The architecture and ability of man to create the original pathways remain a mystery.

 The walkways are not for the faint of heart or those afraid of heights.
-During my visit there were at least 4 tourists that completely “froze” on the paths.
+During my visit, there were at least four tourists that completely “froze” on the paths.
 They needed the assistance of the guards to help them down to safer ground.

 These monks were said to have meditated at the grottoes along with more than three hundred other monks.
 With its profound history and breathtaking art, this is a destination definitely worth the visit.